cx-cloud-101/speedtest-workshop/gcp/return-of-the-logger-python.md

 Implementation
 ------------------------
 You can implement the application in any language you prefer, though you should consider if there are speedtest.net library implementations for that language and whether the results you get from the library comply with the GCP Speedtest API.
-We reccomend using Python as it have such a library:
+We recommend using Python as it have such a library:

 * [speedtest-cli](https://github.com/sivel/speedtest-cli)